 Manuscript Studies Author Guidelines

 We seek articles on any topic related to pre-modern manuscript studies.
 All disciplines and approaches are welcome.
-Individual issues will typically include articles on a variety of topics, representing a broad disciplinary and geographic range.
+Issues will typically include articles on a variety of topics, representing a broad disciplinary and geographic range.
 Special issues, focusing on one particular topic or theme, may also be produced either by the editors’ choice or by guest editors.

 All submissions should consider the multidisciplinary and global audience of Manuscript Studies and provide sufficient context for readers who are not experts in the subject matter of their articles.
 All submissions should present original scholarship of the highest quality.
-Work that will soon be published in essentially the same form as part of a book or made available on the Internet should not be submitted.
+Work that will soon be published in essentially the same form as part of a book or made available on the internet should not be submitted.
 Submissions are considered for publication on the assumption that they are not being considered for publication by another journal.

 After the editors’ initial determination of the appropriateness of an article or annotation for publication in Manuscript Studies, submissions will first be reviewed by the Editorial Board.
 For articles, Manuscript Studies follows a policy of double-blind peer review.
 The author’s identity is not known to the readers evaluating the article, and the author does not know the identity of the readers.
 The article should include only its title, not the name of the author.
 An author should avoid when possible self-identification (including institutional affiliation) in the argument or documentation of the article.
 Annotations are reviewed by the Editorial Board and, if needed, an outside expert reviewer.
 Authors should indicate in their abstracts whether a submission is an article or an annotation.